v0rkath/v0rkath.github.io/_posts/2022-12-10-How-Hooking-Works.md

 ## Overview

-This blog post is to cover the absolute basics of hooking (on 32-bit architecture).
-These are used to ensure your code is run when a certain function of a process is run.
+This blog post is to provide a very basic overview of what a hook is and the general process of how it works.
+Hooks are used to ensure your code is run when a certain function of a process is run.
 For this blog post we are going to be using the scenario of your player character being damaged in game.
-So, we want to run our own code every time the player gets attacked, this allows us to do many fun things within a process.
+So, we want to run our own code every time the player's health decreases, this allows us to do many fun things within a process.

-Hooking is used quite a lot in certain malware (for instance to steal login information from a binary despite the password being hidden via asterisks), game hacking and also just adding functionality to standard processes.
+Hooking is used quite a lot in certain malware (for instance to steal login information from a binary despite the password being hidden via asterisks), game hacking and also enhancing the functionality of a program.

 ***